app-generator/django-5-release-free-samples/README.md

 Django's history is characterized by its commitment to simplicity, best practices, and robustness.
 It has evolved to adapt to the changing landscape of web development while maintaining a strong focus on developer productivity and code quality.

 ---
-Django 5 Release - Open-Source and Free samples provided by AppSeed.
+[Django 5 Release & Free Samples](https://blog.appseed.us/django-5-release-summary-and-sample/) - Open-Source and Free samples provided by AppSeed.